adigoldstein/red-or-black/README.md

 # Bug List:

 * Tutorial - show+ cover whole screen.
+PC and mobile.
 * Card animation
 * BG postioning and all other graphics according to that.
-* Tutorial thing. pc and mobile
 * Game over window